Plastic Granulators

 Rotor-to-bed knife gap should stay within 0.15-0.30 mm.
 A gap above 0.5 mm wastes 15-25% of motor energy and tears plastic instead of cutting.

-Resharpen, don’t replace
+Resharpen, do not replace

 Tool-steel blades can be reground 6-10 times.
 An automatic grinder pays for itself within one blade set.